SBNSoftware/SBNSoftware.github.io/sbndcode_wiki/Newbie_Material.md

 -   Slack is used for day to day communication, particularly useful if more than one could answer \--remember SBND collaborators span several time zones\-- or if the answer could benefit more people than just you.
-Once you have a FNAL account sign-in to [SBND Slack](https://sbnd.slack.com/signup) with you FNAL account.
+Once you have a FNAL account sign-in to [SBN Slack](https://shortbaseline.slack.com/signup) with you FNAL account.